 The Big Berkey also has a good capacity for us as a family of 3.
 Even if we have guests over, it’s not too hard to filter several pitchers of water to have on hand since it filters so quickly compared to any of the store-bought filters we’ve had over the years.

-There is a pretty wide variety of sizes to choose from, which accommodate different size households or usage situations (i.e. it’s in a B&B, faculty lounge, emergency center, etc.).
+There is a pretty wide variety of sizes to choose from, which accommodate different sized households or usage situations (i.e. it’s in a B&B, faculty lounge, emergency center, etc.).
 Read this post to learn how to choose the right size Berkey for you.

 How is a Berkey better or different from those filters you get at the grocery store?